Craigie Waggonway

 The Craigie Waggonway was a short lived mineral railway or 'Bogey line' of just over a mile in length that transported coal from five or more coal pits on the Craigie Estate to Ayr where it was either used locally or was taken to the harbour in carts for export, mainly to Ireland.

 History

 The waggonway had a lot in common with the Towerlands Tram Road in Irvine that carried coal from local coal pits and delivered it to an area close to the historic town centre.
 In 1855 Robert Brown is recorded as the owner of the first Craigie Pit and by 1857 Nos.
 2 & 3 were operating.
 Although once owned by the Wallace family who had been involved in coal mining the estate had passed to James Campbell by 1855.
-The surrounding estates of Newton-on-Ayr, Wallacetwon, Blackhouse, Auchincruive and Holmiston were all also involved in coal mining and related activities.
+The surrounding estates of Newton-on-Ayr, Wallacetwon, Blackhouse, Auchincruive and Holmston were all also involved in coal mining and related activities.